stvnwrgs/presenterview/README.md

 ## Instruction

-1. Copy the presenterview extension to your deck.js extensions directory
+1. Copy the presenterview extension to your deck.js extensions directory 2a.
+Include the extensions javascript at the bottom of your presentations index.html: <script type="text/javascript" src="../extensions/presenterview/deck.presenterview.js"></script>
-2. Include the extensions javascript at the bottom of your presentations index.html via script-tags & src="../extensions/presenterview/deck.presenterview.js"
+2b.
+Also include the hash extension at the bottom of your presentations index.html: <script type="text/javascript" src="../extensions/hash/deck.hash.js"></script>
 3. Add notes as HTML commentaries to the sections of your presentation (<!-- commentary -->) - you may use HTML-Markup inside the commentaries if you like to
 4. (Optional) Style your presentation view
 5. Open up your presentation - if the popup gets blocked, allow it and reload